bitprj/devrel/IMC_DataScience/IMC_OOPTutorial/blog.md

 This guide hopes to be different.
 If you’re reading this, you’re on your journey from incompetence to competence, and to this end hopefully have a working knowledge of the coding fundamentals - variables, loops, basic syntax, etc. (if not, a website like [Codecademy](https://www.codecademy.com/learn/learn-java) will teach those basics within its first few lessons).
-These lessons will discuss higher level concepts and techniques, and hopefully convince you that the past few hours you spent on Codecademy or another comparable website wasn’t a waste of time.
-Even making it to stage 3 in this context - competence with coding - is no simple task, and one that we all are taking steps to achieve, but with any luck these articles can help guide you down that path.
+This blog will discuss higher level concepts and techniques, and hopefully convince you that the past few hours you spent on Codecademy or another comparable website wasn’t a waste of time.
+Even making it to stage three in this context - competence with coding - is no simple task, and one that we all are taking steps to achieve, but with any luck this lesson can help guide you down that path.

-### Part 2: What is an Object?
+## Part 2: What is an Object?

 **Object Oriented Programming** is a name that we give to certain coding languages because they make use of a type of code we call “objects.”
 Many major languages are Object Oriented, including (but not limited to) Python, C++, C#, Java, JavaScript, and many more.

 ​				*Quick note: For examples and sample code, I’ll be writing in Java because it’s my primary language.
 Object Oriented techniques and features hold 				across all these languages unless noted otherwise, but specific implementations may differ if you aren’t using Java.*

 An object is obviously not a physical object, but a special variable type.
 It can do more than just store a number, though.
 Objects are variable types that we make ourselves, and both store data and utilize functions specific to the object.
 What do I mean by this?
 Here’s an example.
 Say we want to store the data of a bunch of people for a hypothetical classroom roster or something similar.
-We'll want to store their first name, last name, and age, we'll want to be able to access any of these pieces of data at any time, and we'll want to be able to change their age after the fact, seeing as how people age.
+We'll want to store their first name, last name, and age, we'll want to be able to access any of these pieces of data at any time, and we'll want to be able to change their age after the fact, seeing as people's age changes.

-​				*Remember: This is Java - Specific implementation may vary if you’re using a different language.*
+​				*Remember: This is Java-specific implementation may vary if you’re using a different language.*

 To start, let’s make a public class called “Person” (since that’s the type of object we’re trying to make - people).
 We’ll also make some variables to store names and age, though we won’t assign any values to them, seeing as how this isn’t any one specific person we’re making right now (we’re making a general template that we’ll be able to use to create specific “person” objects with later, each with their own unique names and ages).

 ![img](https://lh6.googleusercontent.com/zehLJy0dg7jY0SIAesHgX1_GRqjn_et0uq-QoJPPNZWSta4vbNkB1AlJnqcahxzgZHD-pG96n0ZiGzIKNM0W2T6cbDEwZ256ye3eybvMx-EX5dhS1-eXaI5Yuc48F4uLhsRLb-zf)

 To clarify, we’re making this object in its own file.
-To actually create a “person” object, we’ll need to put the “Person.java” file in the same directory as the program is actually using the object, then create an object in that main program.
+To actually create a “person” object, we’ll need to put the “Person.java” file in the same directory as the program that is using the object, then create an object in that main program.
 How do we actually create the object, though?
 That uses something we call a **constructor**.
-A constructor is a bit of code in the object class (the Person.java file) that lets you determine howhow exactly a Person object is created in your code.
+A constructor is a bit of code in the object class (the Person.java file) that lets you determine how exactly a Person object is created in your code.
 Here are two that I wrote:

 ![img](https://lh3.googleusercontent.com/71i-A6XK3i2RPOIpGQULaGR04HD_NmjxD260ccFoHY6jr0NjSCduBuGz54hUQjWIYdBjOp05tk658qaW3nlAmFhWOlCql8qYv-EHJnTboSm35asJEfbrxV5YA1RRCiJD5AcxWpTY)